jasonrichdarmawan/angular-library-example/README.md

 $ npx ng serve
 ```

-# How to develop
+# How to develop a service

-Let say you want to only develop the Auth feature
+Let say you want to only develop the Auth service

 ```
 $ npx ng build auth --watch